AzizBBB/Landing_Page/README.md

 # Landing_Page

-A Project where I create a landing page
+## About
+A project to create a landing page and practice what I've learned.
+This website is a page where you can view different rabbit photos as well as learn some information about the animal.